amiroff/NextBook/README.md

 - 🤓 Familiar [Git](https://github.com/) workflow and collaboration.
 - ⌨︎ Keyboard shortcuts for frequently used actions.
 - 🔎 In-page dynamic table of contents with scroolspy.
-- © You own your data, code `is` the data.
+- © You own your data, ==code is the data==.
 Committing to repository and seeing results in the simplest form.
 - 🏎 Fast to get started, just clone the repo and modify to your liking.
 - 🎊 One click (or push) [deployment](https://vercel.com/new)
 - 🛠 Unlimited dynamic features can be added with [MDX](https://mdxjs.com/)
 - ⚙︎ Customisable and extensible code.
 - ❤ Built on open-source.
-- 🧿 And many more small details...
+- 👍 And many more small details...

+> **Use Right Tool For The Job:** NextBook is not geared towards API documentation, rather it is optimised for tutorial/book style documentation.
+For API docs [ReadTheDocs](https://readthedocs.org/), [Docusaurus](https://docusaurus.io/) or plain [Spinx](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) would be a better fit.

 ## Get Started